Geospatial Lineage Fundamentals & Architecture

 Implementation Roadmap for Agencies & Enterprises

 Deploying a production-grade geospatial lineage system requires phased execution.
 Rushing into enterprise-wide instrumentation often results in fragmented metadata, pipeline bottlenecks, and stakeholder fatigue.
-A structured rollout minimizes disruption while delivering measurable governance improvements.

 Phase 1: Assessment & Baseline Mapping